riobah/HIP/0000-terrain-intersection-classifier-in-the-poc-pipeline.md

 [rationale-and-alternatives]: #rationale-and-alternatives

-The alternative to this solution is to maintain the status quo where an edge is added to the denylist.
-We think an automated system within the PoC pipeline is a better solution because,
+The current alternative to our proposed solution involves maintaining the existing practice, wherein edges subject to terrain obstructions are added to the denylist.
+However, integrating an automated system within the PoC pipeline presents a superior approach for several reasons:

-1. This will decrease the size of the edges deny list.
+1. **Reduction in Denylist Size**: By automating the identification and handling of terrain-obstructed connections directly within the PoC pipeline, we significantly decrease the volume of entries in the edges deny list.
-2. The process will be fully automatized
+2. **Full Automation**: Transitioning to a fully automated process eliminates manual intervention, ensuring a more efficient, consistent, and error-resistant operation.
-3. A major algorithm having an impact on the PoC process will be take into the regular Helium governance model.
+3. **Incorporation into Helium Governance**: By integrating this major algorithm directly into the PoC pipeline, it becomes a part of the regular Helium network governance model.
+This shift ensures that critical components influencing the PoC process are managed under the network's established governance framework, promoting transparency and community oversight.

 ## Unresolved Questions